 Knowing that a large number of website visitors get to a site in a way other than the homepage, navigation is vital to keeping those users around.
 Infinite scrolling can make navigation a bit messy.

 We hope that you got an idea about the pros and cons of infinite scroll.
 Using or not using infinite scrolling in your projects can be a big decision.
 It’s stylish and provides some significant pros, but it can also present challenges for designers and users.

-What are your views regarding infinite scroll?
-Do you use it in your website?
+What are your views regarding the infinite scroll?
+Do you use it on your website?
 Feel free to leave your comments below.